 What’s The Best DIRECTV NOW Deal?

 Get Amazon Fire TV at no extra cost when you prepay 2 months of DIRECTV NOW.
-Click the button below to visit the promo sign up page.
+To get this offer visit the promo sign up page.

 Channels and Prices

 DirecTV offers four packages if channels.
 Each price increase includes all of the channels in lower tiers.
 Premium add-ons are also an option.
 Subscribers can pick from:

 Live a Little ($35): A&E, ABC, AMC, Animal Planet, Audience, AXS TV, BBC America, BET, Bloomberg, Bravo, CBS, C-SPAN, C-SPAN2, Cartoon Network, CMT, CNBC, CNN, Comedy Central, Discovery Channel, Disney Channel, Disney Junior, Disney XD, E!, ESPN, ESPN 2, Food Network, Fox, Fox Business Network, Fox News Channel, FS1, Freeform, FX, FXX, Galavisión, Hallmark Channel, Hallmark Movies & Mysteries, HGTV, History, HLN, Investigation Discovery, Lifetime, MSNBC, MTV, MTV2, National Geographic Channel, NBC, NBCSN, Nick Jr., Nickelodeon, One America News, RFD-TV, Spike, SyFy, TBS, TCM, TeenNick, Telemundo, TLC, TNT, TruTV, TV Land, Univision, USA, Velocity, VH1, Viceland, WeTV, and WeatherNation